Rick-torrellas/Rick-torrellas/README.md

 ### Hi there 👋

-My name is Ricardo, i'm from venezuela and I'm a full-stack developer :muscle: <br>
+My name is Ricardo, i'm from venezuela and i'm a Full-Stack Web Developer :muscle: <br>

 ### Skills